Michaelpalacce/MichaelPalacce/README.md

 # Hi there 👋

 ### My name is Stefan Genov.
 Professionally I am a Senior PHP Developer / System Administrator.
-I maintain all the servers/chef recipes and databases of my company for the project my team is responsible for.

 ### I have proficient exprience with PHP, Frontend Stuff ( hooray HTML and CSS ), Javascript, Nodejs, Chef, Cassandra, Python.
 I have in depth knowledge of the linux system, most notable CentOS.